ssrikantan/vmssdiagnostics/README.md

 # vmss diagnostics extension
 describes how azure diagnostics can be enabled on a Virtual Machine Scale Set.
 The first part covers the steps to enable this for a VMSS running Windows VMs.
-The steps to enable these for a VMSS running Linux VMs follow it.
+The steps to enable these for a VMSS running Linux VMs to follow soon.

 ## Using Azure CLI - Windows VM based Scale Sets
 These steps can be performed on an existing Virtual Machine Scale Set running Windows VMs.
 In the example here, a VMSS with the following properties pre-exist in Azure before enabling the Diagnostics extension.